Dawn Averitt: Activism

 From 2006 to 2009 Averitt was a driving force behind the GRACE Study, the first HIV treatment study in the US to successfully enroll a majority of women.
 The GRACE Study helped show that HIV positive women and people of color will participate in clinical studies and that they experience different barriers to treatment than men.

 In July 2007, Averitt received a Women Leading Global Change Award from the World YWCA for her leadership in the HIV and AIDS pandemic.
 In 2010, Averitt was named to the Presidential Advisory Committee on HIV/AIDS (PACHA).
 In 2012, she organized the first National HIV Awareness Month in the US to raise awareness of the ongoing epidemic in the US.
 More than 63,000 people signed a petition on the organization's website committing to help end AIDS in the US.

+Personal life

 Dawn Averitt was born in Georgia in 1968 and now lives in Vermont with her partner and daughters.